PLEASE SHARE ELECTRONICALLY ♻ DO

 world (environmental options like renewable energy/materials, reducing other

-bigger challenge.
-We have already started a warming trend we cannot stop, so
+have already started a warming trend (with extreme weather swings) we cannot

-much of what needs to be done now is to help accommodate the human race in this
+stop, so much of what needs to be done now is to help accommodate humans in

 for every adult in every developed country on the planet—are listed in order of